what we harvest

 Wren is among the last locals standing.
 And the blight has finally come for her, too.
 Now, the only one she can turn to is the last person she wants to call: her ex, Derek.
 They haven’t spoken in months, but Wren and Derek still have one thing in common—Hollow’s End means everything to them.
 Only there’s much they don’t know about their hometown and its renowned miracle crops.
 And they’re about to discover that miracles aren’t free.

 Their ancestors have an awful lot to pay for, and Wren and Derek are the only ones left to settle old debts.

-WHAT WE HARVEST is recommended for ages 12+
+WHAT WE HARVEST is recommended by the publisher for ages 12+